databricks/spark-training/strata_2013/mli-document-categorization.md

 ## Command Line Preprocessing and Featurization

 To apply most machine learning algorithms, we must first preprocess and featurize our input data.
 That is, for each data point, we must generate a vector of numbers describing the salient properties of that data point.
-In our case, each data point will consist of a top-level Wikipedia category and a set of "bigrams" - that is, pairs of words - that are present in each article.
-We will generate 10000-dimensional feature vectors, with each feature vector entry summarizing the words used in the underlying article.
-The choice of *10000* here is arbitrary, but can be an important design decision.
-Too many features and you risk overfitting your model to the training data - too few and you.
+In our case, each data point will consist of its top-level Wikipedia category (its *label*) and a set of *features* in the form of "bigrams" (pairs of words) that are present in each article.
+Specifically, we will generate 10,000-dimensional feature vectors, with each feature vector entry summarizing the words used in the underlying article in the form of bigrams.
+The choice of *10,000* here is arbitrary, but can be an important design decision.
+With too many features and you risk overfitting your model to the training data and also increase your computational burden, while with too few features you may not have enough signal to discriminate between classes.

 Each record in our dataset consists of a string with the format "`<category> <subcategory> <page_contents>`".
 This raw dataset was derived from raw XML dumps of the wikipedia database.
 If you are interested in how we mapped subcategories to higher categories and actually read through the XML dumps you can [read about the process we followed](wiki-featurization.html).